 - (a) Borrower: The Government of the Democratic Socialist Republic of Sri Lanka - (b) Executing Agency: Ministry of Highways and Road Development (MOHRD).
-The Road

-Development Authority (under the direction of the above ministry) will be responsible for the construction of expressways, construction of interchanges, and installation of toll facilities.

-(c) Operation and Maintenance System: Responsibility will lie with the Expressway Authority, which is planned to be set up in July 2009, while facility installation/consulting services relating to maintenance and management systems for the section handled in this project (including the southern section) are planned to be carried out in an integrated fashion by the Southern Highway Construction Project Phase II (STDP).
+The Road Development Authority (under the direction of the above ministry) will be responsible for the construction of expressways, construction of interchanges, and installation of toll facilities. - (c) Operation and Maintenance System: Responsibility will lie with the Expressway Authority, which is planned to be set up in July 2009 (until the Expressway Authority is set up, responsibility for preparations relating to operation and maintenance/management lie with the Road Development Authority).